bugdie4k/fmt/README.md

   Or if no *section designating* (that is `p>` or `m>`) keywords were entered.

 - **PREFIX**
   The prefix is entered after the `p>` keyword and is inserted after each newline in message along with COUNTER and CLIP.

 - **COUNTER**
   The counter is the unique number of a log message.
   After each `dbp` call the internal counter increments.
   It can be reset with the `dbp-reset-counter` function or with the `?rsc` keyword.
-  Remove it with the `?no-counter` keyword.
+  Remove counter from a message with the `?no-counter` keyword.

 - **CLIP**
-  The clip (maybe not the best name for a thing?) is intended to help to distinguish a separate multiline message among the other outputted text.
+  The clip (maybe not the best name for a thing?) is intended to help to distinguish a separate multiline message among other messages and outputted text.
-  Remove it with the `?no-clip` keyword.
+  Remove clip from a message with the `?no-clip` keyword.

 ### `dbp` returns